 Akande, Rabiat

-Dr. Akande is an Academy Scholar at Harvard University Academy for International and Area Studies where she was in residence from 2019 to 2021.
-She graduated from Harvard Law School in 2019 with her dissertation, “Navigating Entanglements: Contestations over Religion-State Relations in British Northern Nigeria, c.
+Dr. Akande chairs the international legal history project at the African Institute of International Law in Arusha with the support of the African Union and the Gerda Henkel Foundation, among other institutions.
+Before Osgoode Hall Law School, she was a postdoctoral fellow at the Harvard Academy for International and Area Studies as an Academy Scholar from 2019-2021.
+She received her Doctor of Juridical Science (SJD) degree from Harvard Law School in 2019 with her dissertation, “Navigating Entanglements: Contestations over Religion-State Relations in British Northern Nigeria, c.
 1890-1978” receiving the Law and Society in the Muslim World Prize.
-At Harvard University, Dr. Akande held the Clark Byse fellowship at the Law School, and was a Dissertation Fellow and Graduate Student Associate at the Weatherhead Center for International Affairs.
-She also served as an editor of the Harvard International Law Journal.
-Dr Akande taught courses at Harvard, both at the Law School, and the Department for African and African American Studies.
-She also served as adjunct faculty at Northeastern University School of Law.
-Prior to her graduate work, Dr. Akande was an associate at G. Elias Solicitors and Advocates, Lagos.
-She obtained her Bachelor of Laws from the University of Ibadan, graduating with a First Class Honors and at the top of her class and later studied at the Nigerian Law School from which she also graduated with a First Class Honors.
+At Harvard University, Dr. Akande held the Clark Byse fellowship at the Law School and was a Dissertation Fellow and Graduate Student Associate at the Weatherhead Center for International Affairs.
+She also served on the editorial board of the Harvard International Law Journal.
+Dr Akande taught courses at Harvard in the Law School and the Department for African and African American Studies.
+She also taught at Northeastern University School of Law.
+Prior to her graduate work, Dr. Akande obtained her Bachelor of Laws from the University of Ibadan, graduating with First Class Honors and at the top of her class.
+She later studied at the Nigerian Law School, from which she also graduated with First Class Honors.

 Berger, Kate Glover